-Furthermore, the bill outlines the process for surviving spouses or heirs to apply for a title if the deceased owner did not leave other property requiring the issuance of letters under the estates code.
-The application must include proof of death and certification of the applicant's status as a surviving spouse or heir.
-The bill also sets a value limit for the vehicles eligible for title transfer, which varies by calendar year and is subject to cost-of-living adjustments based on the United States Consumer Price Index.
-The Bureau of Labor Statistics will certify and publish the applicable dollar amount annually.
+Furthermore, the bill outlines the process for surviving spouses or heirs to apply for a vehicle title when the deceased owner has no other property requiring the issuance of letters under the estates and protected individuals code.
+The bill sets a value threshold for the vehicles, which varies by calendar year, and establishes a cost-of-living adjustment for future years.
+The Bureau of Labor Statistics is identified as the source for determining the cost-of-living adjustment factor, ensuring that the dollar amount applicable for vehicle titles is updated annually.

 Statutes affected: House Introduced Bill: 257.236